Haemolytic uraemic syndrome (STEC HUS)

 What is haemolytic uraemic syndrome (STEC HUS)?

-Haemolytic – it involves the blood
+Haemolytic – breakdown of blood cells

 STEC HUS is different to aHUS (atypical haemolytic uraemic syndrome).